 Philo of Alexandria - Monograph Series

-Editor of the series Thomas Tobin, S.J., who is assisted by the same Advisory board that has been instituted for the Annual.
+Editor of the series Michael B. Cover, who is assisted by the same Advisory board that has been instituted for the Annual.

 Scholars are encouraged to submit manuscripts on Philo and Hellenistic Judaism to Professor Tobin, who will be willing to furnish more information on conditions and requirements.
 Monographs will only be considered if written in the English language (this applies less rigidly for collected essays).
 English translations of works written in other languages are warmly encouraged.
 Authors who are not native speakers must ensure that their English is fluent and correct.

 So far seven monographs have appeared in the series:

 - J. Kenny (ed.), The School of Moses: Studies in Philo and Hellenistic Religion in Memory of Horst R. Moehring , Brown Judaic Studies 304, Studia Philonica Monographs 1 (Atlanta: SBL Press, 1995), xi + 182 pages.